ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 The DTLS handshake is complemented by or replaced with EDHOC {{RFC9528}}.
 {{fig-stack}} below shows the layered EST-oscore architecture.
 Note that {{fig-stack}} does not illustrate the potential use of DTLS.
-Protocol design also allows that OSCORE and EDHOC messages are carried within the same CoAP message, as per {{I-D.ietf-core-oscore-edhoc}}.
+Protocol design also allows that OSCORE and EDHOC messages are carried within the same CoAP message, as per {{RFC9668}}.

 ~~~~~~~~~~~ aasvg
              +----------------+